Souffled Arbroath Smokie Creams (with Foaming Hollandaise)

 Begin by carefully skinning and boning the Arbroath smokies – you’ll find the flesh will part very easily from the bones.
 (You should have about 8–10 oz/225–275 g of flesh after this.)

-Now line the base and sides of each ramekin with smoked salmon – don’t worry that you’re doing this in pieces and patches as it won’t show when they’re finally turned out.
-Divide the fish mixture between the ramekins, then place them in the roasting tin.
+Next day to prepare ahead, line the base and sides of each ramekin with smoked salmon - don't worry that you're doing this in pieces and patches as it won't show when they're finally turned out.
+Then return the fish mixture to the blender or processor together with the cream, and blend them thoroughly together.
+Then divide the fish mixture equally between the ramekins, cover and chill till needed.

 Note: If you wish to make these ahead, when they've had 30 minutes in the oven remove the ramekins from the tin and leave them to cool.
 When cold, cover each one with clingfilm and transfer to the freezer.